 Minor chords are usually tricky.
 You see, they can be obtained from, either using the major formula in the minor scale -Like we said in the Bmin explanation- or using the minor formula in the major scale.

 So, take either your Bmin scale and combine the 1, 3, 5 and 7 notes; or your B Major scale and put the 1, b3, 5 and b7 together -where b3 and b7 means 3 and 7 minus ½ tone-

-As for how to play it, here are 4 ways to do it along with your guitar neck:
+As for how to play the Bmin7 B Chord, here are 4 ways to do it along with your guitar neck:

 First, with the second and third strings open, and ignoring the 6th then strumming.

 Your second choice is to use a bar in the second fret and guide the chord’s formula with your second and third finger as in the picture.